kaltura/platform-install-packages/doc/install-kaltura-redhat-based.md

 While already supported by the code, this document doesn't yet describe cluster deployment.
 Instructions for specific server-roles/groups and cluster configuration will soon be added.
 If you're eager to test cluster deployment, contact us over IRC #kaltura on freenode.net.

 Note for testers using Virtualization: @DBezemer created a basic CentOS template virtual server vailable here in OVF format: https://www.dropbox.com/s/luai7sk8nmihrkx/20140306_CentOS-base.zip
+Also he created a full installed Kaltura environment, where all you have to do is change the hostname and run the configuration script (/opt/kaltura/bin/kaltura-config-all.sh [answers-file-path]), available for download in OVF here: https://www.dropbox.com/s/8992rjc8jpk5rz1/20140309_CentOS-Kaltura-Stable-9.9.0.zip

 Alternatively you can find VMWare images at - http://www.thoughtpolice.co.uk/vmware/ --> Make sure to only use compatible OS images; either RedHat or CentOS 5.n, 6.n or FedoraCore 18+.